-- Self-employed contractors
+- Self-employed contractor

-- Contractors who recently became self-employed
+- Contractor who recently became self-employed

-- Contractors working through an agency
+- Contractor working through an agency

-- Contractors of umbrella companies
+- Contractor of umbrella companies

 Mortgages for self-employed contractors

 If you’re a self-employed contractor or subcontractor, then you’ll need to have work history for at least 12 months.
 Lenders will then base your affordability on the net income declared in your self-assessment.

 You’ve recently become a self-employed contractor

-If you’re a self-employed contractor but don’t quite have one years history, you may still be eligible for a mortgage depending on your circumstances.
-For instance, you may have previously been employed by a company but have recently changed your status to self-employed.
+If you don’t quite have one years history, you may still qualify for a mortgage.
+For instance, you may have been employed by a company but have recently become self-employed.
 Despite the change, you’ve continued to work for the same company.

-In this scenario, lenders may feel as though there’s enough stability for mortgage approval.
+In scenarios such as this, lenders may feel as though there’s enough stability for mortgage approval.
 This is because your lack of self-employed history is justified.
 This is just one example of where lenders may lend to contractors having less than 12 months of history.

 As each and every case is individually assessed, it’s always best to consult an experienced advisor who specialises in this field.